 This is the task for the rest of the lab period; we'll be comparing three C++ data types on the tasks of adding elements, getting elements, and removing elements.
-Start a readme file in your lab directory for this week that identifies the lab and the overall description of the task (see above); each time we add or modify an executable in the directory, add a couple lines to the readme about how to compile that executable, how to run it, and what it does.
+If you haven't already, start a readme file in your lab directory for this week that identifies the lab and the overall description of the task (see above); each time we add or modify an executable in the directory, add a couple lines to the readme about how to compile that executable, how to run it, and what it does.
+(By the end, there will be several executables but you should still only have one readme.)